About these ads

-We thought about waiting for more snow to lend more of the season, but we opted for what we had, not knowing if the weather would offer more or take what little remains.
+We thought about waiting for more snow to lend more of the holiday feeling, but we opted for what we had, not knowing if the weather would offer more or take what little remains.

-The sun was bright on the hill and the view spectacular, and so was the wind chill which made for little argument over which tree was the best.
-Even the new guy at the baler was surprised at how quickly we returned dragging our balsam behind us.
+The sun was bright on the hill and the view spectacular, and so was the wind which made for little argument over which tree was best.
+(Even the new guy at the baler was surprised at how quickly we returned dragging a balsam behind us.)

-A simple hand-saw had been all we used at the farm.
-It was our resident enthusiast who did the sawing: Eleven-year old Aidan also pulled the tree carriage down the hill and just as enthusiastically dragged it back up the hillwhile my husband loaded the evergreen on our Civic.
+At the farm, a simple hand-saw had been employed by our resident enthusiast: Eleven-year old Aidan who also pulled the tree carriage down the hill and just as enthusiastically dragged it back up while my husband loaded the evergreen onto our Civic.

-I love seeing trees on top of cars.
+I love seeing trees atop of cars.
 I like counting how many pass us in a day.
-This absorption with Christmas trees is definitely not p.c. of me, as most of my rural friends feel compromised in even cutting down a Charlie Brown one from their own woods, while others forgo the tradition altogether and hang their ornaments from evergreen boughs.
+This is not p.c. of me, I know; many of my rural friends feel compromised cutting down a Charlie Brown rut from their own woods, while others forgo the tradition altogether and hang ornaments from evergreen boughs.

-This year I actually considered this, out of fatigue.
-I didn’t want to face the dramatic overhaul that is required in our small living room to accommodate the evergreen; but this year’s choice was so trim–that we only moved a chair.
+This year I actually considered this, not with environmental consciousness, but with fatigue.
+I didn’t want to face the dramatic overhaul that is required in tiny living room to accommodate a tree; but this year’s choice was so trim–we only moved a single chair.

 The Christmas tree is one of my favorite traditions along with the advent calendar and a daily reading from National Wildlife’s, December Treasury.
 A tribute to the Evergreen is today’s offering: